richsoni/richsoni-songs/since-the-last-blood-moon.md

 Since the last blood moon

 Prayin' up to Jesus
-Tiltin' your head tarred the sun
+He will never come
-When fold up all of your fingers
+fold up all of your fingers
-Tightly twisting your thumbs
+Twist together your thumbs

 If your lookin' for salvation
 Don't expect it too soon
 Ive been toiling and waiting
 Since the last blood moon

-You can furrow a shelter
-Crawl inside like a mouse
-Survive getting shucked by a twister
-Then suffocate under the house

 You can kill all the evil
-But know that more always grows
+But more always grows
-Burn the forest down to a desert
+Burn the forest down
-But still miss killing the crows
+But spare the crows

 If your lookin' for salvation
 Don't expect it too soon